 Any MILOS voter may return their ballot by mail.
 If you are a MILOS voter living abroad, you may also return your ballot by fax.
 If you are a MILOS voter called for military service within the United States in the week before Election Day, you may also return your ballot by fax.
 To return your ballot, take one of the following actions:

-- Mail your ballot in the official return envelope or use two plain envelopes and a Ballot Return Form.
+- Mail your ballot in the official return envelope or use two plain envelopes and a Voter Oath and Ballot Return Form.

-- Fax your ballot to 415-554-4372 along with a signed printout of the Voter Oath for Fax Ballot Return.
+- Fax your ballot to 415-554-4372 along with a signed printout of the Voter Oath and Ballot Return Form.

 We can only count your ballot if you return it by Election Day.
 If you return it by mail, please allow time for delivery.
 If you fax it on Election Day, be sure to do so before the close of polls at 8 p.m.
 Pacific Time.
 Note that you cannot return your ballot by email.

 To track your ballot, log into the Voter Portal or sign up for email, text, or voice call notifications.